enchant97/python-simplebackup/README.md

 - For GUI version run
   - `python3 -m simplebackup gui`
   - or run the `simple-backup.pyw` file
-  - download the exe file for Windows 64bit systems

 ## TODO
 - Restore function